Mesenteric venous thrombosisMVT

-Mesenteric venous thrombosis is a clot that blocks blood flow a mesenteric vein, one of two veins through which blood leaves the intestine.
-The condition interrupts the blood supply to the intestine and can result in damage to the intestines.
+MVT is a clot that blocks blood flow in a mesenteric vein.
+There are two such veins through which blood leaves the intestine.
+The condition stops the blood circulation of the intestine and can result in damage to the intestine.

-Patients who have disorders that make the blood more likely to stick together (clot) have a higher risk for mesenteric venous thrombosis.
-Birth control pills and estrogen medicines increase your risk of this condition.
+People who have disorders that make the blood more likely to stick together (clot) have a higher risk for MVT.
+Birth control pills and estrogen medicines also increase risk.

 - Abdominal pain, which may get worse after eating and over time